 Our prep inventory system helps with all of these scenarios – by helping you buy just what you need and by alerting you of items that are approaching their best-by dates, you’re able to minimize waste and always keep a functional inventory at hand.

 Prepping is not just about food – in a true disaster situation, you’ll need to think about how you will disinfect water, defend your home, access cash, and function without electricity (as just a few examples).
 Some of the most shelf-stable food like rice and dried beans will have to be cooked, and depending on where you live you may need a heat source.

 Like anything else in your prep inventory, you’ll want to make sure the supplies you have are accessible and functional.
 Our Ultimate Prep System has the ability to inventory not just food, but also all forms of supplies and equipment (anything non-caloric).
-It allows you to know exactly what you have and where it is, and you can set reminders to take actions with those items (for example, recharging batteries, etc).
+It allows you to know exactly what you have and where it is, and you can set reminders to take action with those items (for example, recharging batteries, etc).